Citation, DOI and article data

-Isocitrate dehydrogenase (IDH) gene mutations are increasingly being recognised as key genetic prognostic markers for diffuse gliomas, and have been included in a recent (2016) update of diffuse astrocytomas in the WHO classification of brain tumours 7.
+Isocitrate dehydrogenase (IDH) gene mutations are increasingly being recognized as key genetic prognostic markers for diffuse gliomas, and have been included in a recent (2016) update of diffuse astrocytomas in the WHO classification of brain tumors 7.
 Somatic mutations of IDH result in enchondromatosis syndromes: Ollier disease and Maffucci syndrome 8.

-Isocitrate dehydrogenases are enzymes which catalyse the oxidative decarboxylation of isocitrate to 2-oxoglutarate (aka 2-ketoglutarate).
+Isocitrate dehydrogenases are enzymes which catalyze the oxidative decarboxylation of isocitrate to 2-oxoglutarate (α-ketoglutarate).
 This reaction also produces NADPH (IDH1 and IDH2) or NADH (IDH3) 4,5.
+Isocitrate dehydrogenase acts at the rate-limiting step of the tricarboxylic acid (TCA; Krebs) cycle.

 A number of genes have been identified which code for isoforms of these enzymes, with IDH1 and IDH2 being most relevant in current glioma classification 8.